RobinBretin/RobinBretin.github.io/index.md

     <!-- Content Area (right side) -->
     <div class="content-area">
         <h1>About Me</h1>
         <p>I’m a curious researcher with a passion for learning and exploring.
-In my thesis, I focused on how people use space around autonomous drones and explored the use of XR (Extended Reality) as a tool in this field.
+In my research, I focuses on how people use space around autonomous drones and explored the use of XR (Extended Reality) as a tool in this field.
 Recognizing the lack of a theoretical foundation, I developed a model informed by existing proxemic theories, supported by empirical findings collected through user studies.
 Alongside this, I created guidelines and shared resources to help researchers effectively employ XR in human-drone proxemic studies.</p>

         <p>The knowledge and skills I gained throughout this project have also allowed me to collaborate on a variety of exciting projects, from child safety in social VR and authentication techniques for ATMs to enhancing social robot interactions.</p>

         <p>Beyond research, my interests are all over the place, keeping me inspired and thinking.
-These include playing music, reading, woodcarving, a love for animals, programming, video games, films, sports, and learning new languages.
+These include playing music, reading, woodcarving, programming, video games, films, sports, and learning new languages.
 Since the time I've written this, I’ve probably engaged in a new personal project.</p>
     </div>
 </div>